 The resulting landscape will keep our community safer from the threat of severe wildfire and still provides quality wildlife habitat and clean water for Ashland.

 Additional AFR Facts

 - AFR is a stewardship agreement between the U.S. Forest Service, the City of Ashland, The Nature Conservancy, and Lomakatsi Restoration Project.

-- Investment of $6.2 million in Economic Recovery funds work through December 2013.
+- Investment of $6.2 million in Economic Recovery ("Stimulus") funds work through December 2013.

 - 7,600 acres of work will be completed over 10 years.

 - The science-based project is implemented and monitored collaboratively with opportunities for public review and input.

 - AFR provides the community with local jobs and workforce training, as well as educational opportunities for over 2000 local students to date.

 Our Present Forest

 The mark of a healthy forest is its ability to recover from disturbances such as fire, drought or disease.
-Our local forests are adapted to frequent low intensity fire for many centuries, among other disturbances.
+Our local forests were adapted to frequent low intensity fire for many centuries, among other disturbances.
 The large pines, with their thick bark, are scarred, but can survive repeated fires.
-However, more recently these dry, open forests have grown dense with young Douglas-fir, Pacific madrone and white fir as a result of fire suppression.
-Now, if a fire burns, it is more likely to be a high intensity fire that can burn the largest tree and sacrifice the protective layers that hold soils, and the watershed, intact.
+However, more recently these dry, previously open forests have grown dense with young Douglas-fir, Pacific madrone and white fir as a result of fire suppression and past management.
+Now, if a fire burns, it is more likely to be a high intensity fire that can burn the largest trees and sacrifice the protective layers that hold soils and keep the watershed intact.
 Old trees also must compete for water and nutrients with dense young growth, weakening and increasing their vulnerability to insect damage and disease.
 The effects of these changing forest conditions at a landscape scale can be seen in a comparison of aerial photos.

 Local stakeholders are working closely with the Forest Service to monitor each step of the process.
 A multi-party monitoring project ensures that plans are followed, and that measurable results are used to make any necessary adjustments to the management actions along the way.